January 20, 2022

 - Medical School - University of Kansas School of Medicine (1995-1999)

-Sonja Bartolome, M.D., is an Associate Professor in UT Southwestern Medical Center's Department of Internal Medicine.
+Sonja Bartolome, M.D., is a Professor in UT Southwestern Medical Center's Department of Internal Medicine.
 She specializes in pulmonary hypertension and chronic thromboembolism and is Medical Director of the Chronic Thromboembolic Pulmonary Hypertension Program.

 Dr. Bartolome received her medical degree from the University of Kansas School of Medicine, where she also completed her residency in internal medicine, was a chief resident, and then completed a fellowship in pulmonary and critical care medicine.